exnius/todo.txt-ahk/README.md

 Adding
     "Thing I need to do tom"
 will be entered in todo.txt as:
-    Thing i need to do {due: YYYY-MM-DD}
+    Thing i need to do due:YYYY-MM-DD
 (where date is tomorrow's date)
 Or adding
 	"Another thing I need to do 5-02" will be entered as:
-	"Another thing I need to do {due: YYYY-05-02}"
+	"Another thing I need to do due:YYYY-05-02"

 The script will put the elements (priority, project, context, and name) in order.
 Example:
 Adding